gabrielsoltz/metahub/README.md

 With the output of your investigation, you can then:

---> Create a Ticket with all the relevant information and keep track of it using Notes: Using the update findings functionality from MetaHub you can mention a ticket id or any URL and change the workflow status of all the findings that match your investigation
+- Create a Ticket with all the relevant information and keep track of it using Notes: Using the update findings functionality from MetaHub you can mention a ticket id or any URL and change the workflow status of all the findings that match your investigation
---> Automate an alert if your investigation filters match again: You can save the filters of this investigation using YAML templates files to re-use them in an automated or manual way when you need them.
+- Automate an alert if your investigation filters match again: You can save the filters of this investigation using YAML templates files to re-use them in an automated or manual way when you need them.
---> Integrate with a Visualization/Dashboarding tool for monitoring
+- Integrate with a Visualization/Dashboarding tool for monitoring using the json output

 ## Features